KayesFahim/airasia-flight-ticket-scraper/README.md

-## Project Intro
+## Project Intro:

-A terminal based program written in Python for web scraping against AirAsia flight tickets (for educational purpose).
-The ticket price will be capture based on the departure code and date, and output the result as CSV.
+A terminal based program written in Python for web scraping against [AirAsia](https://www.airasia.com/en/gb) flight tickets (for educational purpose).
+The ticket price will be capture based on the departure code and date, and output the result as CSV format.

+## Platform/Tools:

+Python 3.8.2, selenium, pandas, BeautifulSoup, ChromeDriverManager

 ## Activating a virtual environment